csams/parsr/README.md

 # parseit
-parseit is a little library for parsing simple, mostly context free grammars that might require knowledge of indentation or nested tags.
+parseit is a little library for parsing simple, mostly context free grammars that might require knowledge of indentation or matching tags.

 It contains a small set of combinators that perform recursive decent with backtracking.
 Fancy tricks like rewriting left recursions and optimizations like